 These recipes are designed to fit in a pint/half-liter size canning jar.
 It’s a big serving for big appetites, perfect for refueling after a big workout or keeping you full for hours.
 If your appetite isn’t quite as big as mine, you can definitely get by with dividing these recipes into two.
 Here are the jars I recommend:

-Okay, now that you have your jars, let’s move onto the actual recipes.
+Okay, now that you have your jars and all your questions answered, let’s move on to the actual recipes.
 Like I said above, each of these recipes makes one very large serving.
 Great for a big breakfast.
-If you’re looking for a lighter meal or a snack option, half ’em.
+If you’re looking for a lighter meal or a snack option, halve ’em.

 First, I’m going to talk you through my overnight oats “base” recipe.
 This recipe is simple, easy, and delicious on its own.
 If you’re a vanilla fan, you’ll love it!
 But this recipe is also good to know because it serves as a base to get imaginative.
 Mix in whatever fruit or seeds you like.
 Change up the milk.
 Leave out the sweetener.
 Make this recipe your own!